Law of Taiwan: District Courts

 There are currently 21 District Courts in Taiwan.
-19 of them are located in the main island of Formosa: the District Court of Taipei, New Taipei, Shihlin, Taoyuan, Hsinchu, Miaoli, Taichung, Nantou, Changhua, Yunlin, Chiayi, Tainan, Kaohsiung, Pingtung, Taitung, Hualien, Yilan, Keelung, Penghu; and 2 are located in Fuchien: Kinmen and Lienchiang.
+19 of them are located on the island of Taiwan: the District Court of Taipei, New Taipei, Shihlin, Taoyuan, Hsinchu, Miaoli, Taichung, Nantou, Changhua, Yunlin, Chiayi, Tainan, Kaohsiung, Pingtung, Taitung, Hualien, Yilan, Keelung, Penghu; and 2 are located in Fuchien: Kinmen and Lienchiang.

 Each District Court may establish one or more summary divisions for the adjudication of cases suitable for summary judgments.
 The civil summary procedure is for the amount or the value of object of not more than NT$300,000 and for other simple legal disputes.
 Currently, there are a total of forty-five such divisions in Taiwan.

 Each of the District Courts has civil, criminal and summary divisions and may establish specialized divisions to handle cases involving juveniles, family, traffic, and labor matters as well as motions to set aside rulings on violations of the Statute for the Maintenance of Social Order.
 Each division has a Division Chief Judge who supervises and assigns the business of the division.
 Each District Court has a Public Defenders' Office and a Probation Officers' Office.

 A single judge hears and decides cases in ordinary and summary proceedings as well as in small claims cases.
 A panel of three judges decides cases of great importance in ordinary proceedings as well as appeals or interlocutory appeals from the summary and small claims proceedings.
 Criminal cases are decided by a panel of three judges, with the exception of summary proceedings which may be held by a single judge.
 The Juvenile Court hears and decides only cases involving juveniles.